onicagroup/hexagonal-example/README.md

 The quick hack approach is to glob all of this together.

-We'll demonstrate this, and later an improved version, with a example AWS Lambda function.
+We'll demonstrate this, and later an improved version, with an example AWS Lambda function.
 This function is an API endpoint to create a new "package".
 This "package" is enhanced with some metadata and stored in DynamoDB.
 Sounds simple?
 Here's the hacker's implementation: [smushed.ts](src/bad/smushed.ts)